IKairuu/Itsuki-Bot/README.md

 > The speak command has limited credits to generate an AI voice.

 ### 🆕 UPDATES
-- New Command: &speak, a new feature text-to-speech command with AI generated voice of Itsuki(Close to Itsuki's voice)
+- New Command: &start, a new feature text-to-speech command with AI generated voice of Itsuki(Close to Itsuki's voice)

 ## 📬 Contact Information
 - 📧 Email: [abandiakyle2112@gmail.com](mailto:abandiakyle2112@gmail.com)